 - Sexual differentiation

-- External verification of genetic information
+- External Logical Verification of Information

-- Back-up or historical archives
+- Backup or historical archives

-- Origin or cause of genetic variability
+- Cause of genetic variability

 - Accidental or random mutations/ directed

-- Internal / external (to the individual)
+Internal/external (to the individual)

 - Endogenous (to the genetic system) / exogenous (environmental)